tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 Using the starter file, complete the following steps:

-1. Reset the DataFrame for daily returns of the 10 stocks.
+1. Reset the DataFrame for daily returns of the ten stocks.
 Use the `pct_change` function to calculate and reassign a new DataFrame of daily returns.

 2. Use the `corr` function and the `heatmap` function from the `seaborn` library to calculate and visualize the stock return correlations for each stock pair.